Vanessa-Rodrigues-156/odrindia/docs/MEETING_LOGS.md

 Displays and manages notes for a specific meeting

 ### JitsiMeetContainer
-Handles video conferencing and automatically tracks meeting activity
+Handles video conferencing and automatically tracks meeting activity:
+- Controls for audio and video (mute/unmute)
+- End meeting button for organizers and presenters
+- Automatic participant tracking
+- Connection status monitoring

 ## Authentication

 All API endpoints are protected and require authentication.
-The system uses a custom header `x-auth-user` to pass authentication information from client to server.
+The system uses cookie-based authentication with the `odrindia_session` cookie.
+Requests must include `credentials: 'include'` to ensure cookies are sent with each request.

 ## How to Use